AI Agent Management

 7. Context policy — rules for what should be remembered, where it belongs, and what should never be stored.

 The point is simple: agents become more useful when they know what they own, what they can touch, what requires approval, and where durable context lives.
+Humans do too.
+We usually call that management instead of context engineering.

 Why it exists

 Most AI work starts in a chat window.
+That is fine for exploration.
+It breaks when the work becomes important.

 • the same context gets repeated over and over;